 env CPPFLAGS="-I /usr/local/include -I /usr/local/include/event2 -I /usr/local/include/event2/compat -I /usr/local/include/zdb -L/usr/local/lib/event2" LDFLAGS="-L/usr/local/lib/event2" ./configure --with-sieve=/usr/local --sysconfdir=/etc

 Title: Depeche Prank Call

-This is a prank call I performed a year or so ago, still makes me giggle today.
+This is a prank call I performed a year or so ago for some virginia beach escorts, still makes me giggle today.
 If you like what you see then subscribe.
 I’ll post up more content soon, thanks guys for the views!

 If you find yourself in a situation where you’re using FileZilla 3 and the server is proftpd based you may find that your symlinks (symbolic links) aren’t working and throw the following errors:-

 "Critical File System Error"

 Then you may need to enable the following in your ProFTPD config providing your ProFTPD server is patched to support it:-